 Review summary: Canon 1Ds Mark III vs Nikon D4S

 So what is the bottom line?
 Which of the two cameras – the Canon 1Ds Mark III or the Nikon D4S – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-1Ds Mark III: